aimldl/llm_benchmarks_asian_langs/klue_mrc/ABOUT_KLUE_MRC.md

 - **Processing Time**: Total time and average time per sample
 - **Throughput**: Samples processed per second
 - **Per-Type Analysis**: Separate metrics for answerable vs impossible questions

+### Rationale for Metric Selection

+The combination of **Exact Match (EM)** and **ROUGE-W/LCCS-based F1** provides a comprehensive evaluation framework:

+1. **Exact Match (EM)** offers a stringent assessment of the model's ability to precisely reproduce correct text spans, ensuring high-quality extractive answers.

+2. **ROUGE-W** provides flexibility for minor variations while heavily rewarding consecutive, accurate text spans that define effective answers in extractive MRC.

+3. **LCCS-based F1** emphasizes the importance of maintaining exact wording and order, which is crucial for extractive question answering in Korean.

+This metric combination balances the need for precise reproduction (EM) with flexibility for minor variations (ROUGE-W), making it particularly suitable for Korean MRC tasks where both accuracy and natural language variations are important.

 ## Task Challenges